Skip to main content

 • Microwave thermotherapy is similar to RFA, except it uses microwaves to heat and destroy the cancer cells.

-• Ethanol (alcohol) ablation (also known as percutaneous ethanol injection) kills the cancer cells with concentrated alcohol injected directly into the tumor.
+• Ethanol (alcohol) ablation (also known as percutaneous ethanol injection) kills the cancer cells by injecting concentrated alcohol directly into the tumor.
 This is usually done using a needle through the skin, guided by ultrasound or CT scans.

 • Cryosurgery (also known as cryotherapy or cryoablation) destroys a tumor by freezing it with a thin metal probe.
-The probe is guided through the skin and into the tumor using an ultrasound.
+Using ultrasound, the probe is guided through the skin and into the tumor.
 Then very cold gasses are passed through the probe to freeze the tumor, killing the cancer cells.
 This method may be used to treat larger tumors than the other ablation techniques, but it sometimes requires general anesthesia (where you are asleep).

 Side effects of ablation treatments